lamorasjr/powerbi-docs-extractor/README.md

 ### 2. Create the .env File:
 * A `.env` file is required to run the project.
 * Create a `.env` file in the root directory of the project.
-* Copy the content from .env-example and update it with your Azure application credentials, source workspaces ids, and target sharepoint details.
+* Copy the content from .env-example and update it with your Microsoft Entra app credentials, source workspaces ids, and details of the target sharepoint.

 ### 3. Install Dependencies and Run the Application